angular/angular/aio/content/guide/doc-github-tasks.md

 ### Merging your work into a changed main branch

-Being able to `fast-foward` a merge is simple.
+Being able to `fast-forward` a merge is simple.
 Unfortunately, in a repo like `angular/angular` that has many contributors, the main branch is changing frequently.
 A more likely scenario is illustrated here, where the `main` branch changed while you're working on your changes in the `working` branch.
 The resulting branches could be imagined as the following illustration.